 Tinnitus is the perception of sound in the ear, commonly described as “head noise”, in the absence of external stimulus.

 The TissueCypher® Barrett’s Esophagus Assay is a laboratory test to help identify individuals who are appropriate candidates for minimally invasive endoscopic eradication therapy by predicting development of high-grade dysplasia and esophageal adenocarcinoma in patients with Barrett’s esophagus.

 MP75-Tissue Engineered Skin Substitutes

-Tissue engineered skin substitutes have been developed to replace autografts, allografts and xenograft in the treatment of extensive burn injuries and hard-to-heal, chronic wounds associated with non-burn etiologies such as venous ulcers and diabetic f...
+Tissue engineered skin substitutes have been developed to replace autografts, allografts and xenografts in the treatment of extensive burn injuries and hard-to-heal chronic wounds associated with non-burn etiologies such as venous ulcers and diabetic foot ulcers.

 MP235-Total Facet Arthroplasty

-Total Facet Arthroplasty refers to the implantation of a spinal prosthesis to restore posterior element structure and function as an adjunct to neural decompression.
-The procedure is proposed for use as an alternative to posterior spinal fusi...
+Total facet arthroplasty refers to the implantation of a spinal prosthesis to restore posterior element structure and function as an adjunct to neural decompression.

 MP129-Total Parenteral Nutrition